Categories: Business Execution

 Teach Like a Conductor

-I recently watched a musical group rehearsal and I was especially interested in the method that the conductor used to carefully evolve improved competency.
-He insisted that the group sight-read the entire piece of music, all the way through. regardless of how many mistakes were made (and clearly there was many).
-He drove the group to finish the piece completely the first time through even though the musicians were frustrated and their confidence was low.
-Once the first run through was complete, he praised the group for their patience and found several ways to compliment the musicians even though it was hard to find much good.
+He insisted that the group sight-read the entire piece of music, regardless of how many mistakes were made (and there were many).
+Despite the initial challenges, he drove the group to finish the piece the first time.
+Once the first run-through was complete, he praised the group for their patience and found several ways to compliment the musicians, even though it took a lot of work to find much good.
+This emphasis on finding positive aspects in the process instilled a sense of optimism and hope in the musicians.

 2. Find the most troubling area that needs work and drill until it’s good